-During the year under review, an annual general meeting of the Company was held on 21 June 2022 at which all the Directors attended either by person or by means of electronic facilities to communicate with the shareholders of the Company.
+During the year under review, an annual general meeting of the Company was held on 20 June 2023 at which all the Directors attended either by person or by means of electronic facilities to communicate with the shareholders of the Company.
 In addition, all corporate communications and regulatory announcements were published by the Company on its website and the website of the Stock Exchange in a timely manner.
 The Board considers that the shareholders communication policy is effective during the year ended under review.

-Significant Changes in the Constitutional Documents
+Constitutional Documents